The congruence subgroup problem for a family of branch groups: Introduction

 For branch groups, there exists another naturally occurring family of finite index subgroups, namely the rigid stabilizers defined in Section \ref{sec:groups}.
 This additional family of subgroups reduces the congruence subgroup problem to separately determining the branch kernel, the kernel of the map $\widehat{G}\twoheadrightarrow \widetilde{G}$, and the rigid kernel, the kernel of the map $\widetilde{G}\twoheadrightarrow \overline{G}$, where $\widetilde{G}$ is the topological completion of the $G$ with respect to the rigid stabilizers.

-Many of the most studied branch groups have been shown to have trivial congruence kernel, including the Fabrykowsky-Gupta group and the Gupta-Sidki groups (\cite{BGS03}, \cite{Gar16b}), the Grigorchuk group and an infinite family of generalizations of the Fabrykowsky-Gupta group (\cite{Gri00}), and GGS-groups with non-constant accompanying vectors (\cite{Per07}, \cite{FGU17}).
+Many of the most studied branch groups have been shown to have a trivial congruence kernel including the Fabrykowski-Gupta group and the Gupta-Sidki groups \cite{BGS03}, \cite{Gar16b}, the Grigorchuk group and an infinite family of generalizations of the Fabrykowski-Gupta group \cite{Gri00}, and Multi-GGS groups with non-constant accompanying vector \cite{Per07}, \cite{FGU17}, \cite{GUA}.

-Pervova (\cite{Per07}) constructed the first branch groups without the congruence subgroup property.
-Nevertheless, the groups in her infinite family, periodic EGS groups with non-symmetric accompanying vector, have non-trivial branch kernel but trivial rigid kernel.
-Likewise, the twisted twin of the Grigorchuk group was found to have non-trivial branch kernel but trivial rigid kernel (\cite{BS09}).
+Pervova \cite{Per07} constructed the first branch groups without the congruence subgroup property.
+Nevertheless, the groups in her infinite family, periodic EGS groups with non-symmetric accompanying vector, have a non-trivial branch kernel but a trivial rigid kernel.
+Likewise, the twisted twin of the Grigorchuk group was found to have a non-trivial branch kernel but a trivial rigid kernel \cite{BS09}.

-Despite the existence of infinite families of groups having either trivial branch and trivial rigid kernel or non-trivial branch kernel but trivial rigid kernel, only one group appearing in the literature has been shown to have non-trivial rigid kernel.
-It is the Hanoi towers group on three pegs (\cite{BSZ12}, \cite{Ski16}), which we refer to as $G_3$.
-In this paper, we study a family of generalizations of the Hanoi towers group, $\{G_n \mid n \geq 3 \}$, and show that unlike the Hanoi towers group, the group $G_n$ has a trivial rigid kernel when $n\geq 4$.
-We compute the rigid stabilizers, level stabilizers, and fully compute the congruence kernel for many $n$, placing strict bounds on the kernel for the remaining $n$.
+Even with the existence of infinite families of groups having either a trivial branch and a trivial rigid kernel or a non-trivial branch kernel but a trivial rigid kernel, only one group appearing in the literature has been shown to have a non-trivial rigid kernel.
+It is the Hanoi towers group on three pegs \cite{BSZ12}, \cite{Ski19}, which we refer to as $G_3$.
+In this paper, we study a family of generalizations of the Hanoi towers group, $\{G_n \mid n \geq 3 \}$, and show that unlike the Hanoi towers group, the group $G_n$ has a trivial rigid kernel whenever $n\geq 4$.
+We compute the rigid and level stabilizers and fully compute the congruence kernel for many $n$, placing strict bounds on the kernel for the remaining $n$.
 Some of the results are proved in three parts since the structure of $G_n$ partially depends on $n$.
 Although the higher groups do have trivial rigid kernels, we nevertheless find new examples of branch groups having non-trivial rigid kernels coming from certain finite index subgroups of the $G_n$.
 This adds infinitely many new examples to the only previously known example of the Hanoi towers group.

 We remark that the group $G_4$ was studied briefly in \cite{sie09}, but a subtle overgeneralization in the hypotheses of earlier theorems led to some incorrect conclusions.

 We show the following main theorems.